md0nahue/accounts-receivable-react/README.md

 1. [Prettier](https://prettier.io/) for auto-formatting
 1. [Bootstrap](https://getbootstrap.com/docs/3.4/css/) for styling

+### JavaScript vs. TypeScript

+This application is written with JavaScript but is setup to also support TypeScript `.ts` and `.tsx` files if you choose to add them.
+You _may_ choose to write TypeScript if you would like to show off your static-type and generics skills.

 ## Project Todos

 To be conscientious of your valuable time, please limit yourself to 3